-For very young infants this looks like eating.
+For very young infants, this looks like eating.
 Everything they want to read they will also put in their mouth.
 (Highly suggest board books/cloth books for this age; while they may be more expensive upfront, they will last for many chews!)

 They may start to turn pages of a book while sitting on your lap or in a bouncy seat.
 They will probably grab the book you are reading out of your hands.
 That is great!
 The best way to learn about something is to explore it (and eat it!)

 Older infants and younger toddlers will start to carry books around the house, hand you their favorites to read over and over again, and begin turning pages of the book to look at the pictures.
-If you listening closely you may hear them babbling as they turn the pages.
+If you listen closely, you may hear them babbling as they turn the pages.
 THIS IS READING!!!
 This is the very basic concept of reading print!
 I turn the page and say some words and turn the page and say some words, etc.

 They may also start remembering more lines from the story and repeating them on the corresponding pages.
-While they may not be reading in the sense that they know the letters “P-I-G” put together reads, “pig”, they know that the text on that page is always read the same way when they see that particular picture.
+While they may not be reading in the sense that they know the letters “P-I-G” put together reads “pig,” they know that the text on that page is always read the same way when they see that particular picture.
 That’s reading!

 Just tell the story that you see in the pictures.
 This is a great way to include family members or friends who may not want to engage with books with your child.
-Breaking the barrier of having to read the specific printed text with having them just tell the story they see is perfect!
+Breaking the barrier of having to read the specific printed text by having them just tell the story they see is perfect!